winstonrc/casino/crates/casino_poker/README.md

 # casino_poker

-A library that implements the backend for playing poker games including Texas hold 'em.
-This includes tested hand ranking functions.
+A library that provides hand ranking & the backend for poker games.

 **Note:** This library is still a work-in-progress.
-Following the usage code below will result in a full game being simulated without user interaction.
-This includes a lack of betting or folding hands, which are currently being worked on.
+While stability during updates is a goal, expect occasional breaking changes for the time being.

 ## Usage